Omer Count Calculator

 What day of the Omer is today?

-Select today’s date in the form (or use the default if it already shows today) and submit.
-The result will tell you the Omer day for that civil date, along with the weeks and days breakdown.
+Select today’s date in the form and submit.
+The result will tell you the Omer day for that civil date, along with the weeks-and-days breakdown.

 Can I use this calculator for past and future years?

 Yes.
-As long as your browser supports the Hebrew calendar for the chosen year, you can look up Omer days for past or future dates, which can be helpful for studying past events or planning ahead.
+As long as your browser supports the Hebrew calendar for the chosen year, you can look up Omer days for past and future dates.

 Does the Omer count start on 16 Nisan everywhere?